tommypraeger/imessage_analysis/README.md

 - `git clone https://github.com/tommypraeger/imessage_analysis.git`
 - `cd imessage_analysis`
 - `python3 install.py`
+  - If you are not using a Mac and/or don't want to access the messages database on your Mac, pass the `--skip-mac-setup` flag. e.g. `python3 install.py --skip-mac-setup`

 If you are having an issue, make sure the prerequisites have been met.
 To verify your installations of Python and Node.js, you can run: